adonisjs/v5-docs/content/guides/views/introduction.md

 })
 ```

 The next step is to create the `home.edge` template.
-You can manually create a file inside the views folder or use the following ace command to create one.
+You can manually create a file inside the views folder or use the following Ace command to create one.

 ```sh
 node ace make:view home